frimpongemanuele/HomeLab/docs/architecture.md

 | Network         | Gigabit Ethernet       |
 | Hypervisor      | Proxmox VE             |

-The system was selected because of its relatively low power consumption, compact size, Intel virtualization support, and integrated Intel GPU.
+The system was selected because of its relatively low power consumption, compact size, Intel virtualization support, and integrated GPU.

-The UHD Graphics 630 is also used by Jellyfin for hardware-accelerated video transcoding through VAAPI.
+The **Intel UHD Graphics 630** is also used by Jellyfin for hardware-accelerated transcoding through **VAAPI**.

 ---

-## Network Layer
+# Network Layer

 The HomeLab currently operates inside the main home LAN.